zshwuhan/SNE/README.md

 2. doublelink.edgelist : This file contains links for training our model.

 3. test_pairs.txt: This file contains a list of node pairs.
 The first two column are node ids.
 The entries in third column indicate the existance of links.
 0 means that there is no link between this pair of nodes.
-1 means there is a link between nthe pair of nodes.
+1 means there is a link between the pair of nodes.